 - It will also bring in a substantial reduction of the time taken to provide relief to the domestic industry.

-- DGTR draws the skill set of various officers of various ministries in the fields such as Law, Costing, Economics, Finance, Customs, Revenue and International Trade, hence serving as a multi-service organization.
+- DGTR draws from the skill set of various officers of various ministries in fields such as Law, Costing, Economics, Finance, Customs, Revenue and International Trade, hence serving as a multi-service organization.

 - Trade defence support would be provided by the DGTR to our domestic industries and the exporters in dealing with the trade remedy investigations instituted by other countries against them.